stanford-policylab/opp/py/data_readme_template.md

   hispanics
 - According to the PD, a "summons" is a citation, so that corresponds to citation_issued in this data
+- outcomes are based on the disposition column
+- subject_race is based on Race and Ethnicity, which are passed through as raw_race and raw_ethnicity

 ## Henderson, NV
 **Data notes**: